Automatic Combination of Sample Selection Strategies for Few-Shot Learning: ACSESS: Automatic Combination of Selection Strategies

 In this paper, we evaluate three separate weighting schemes.
-First, \textbf{uniform} combination, assigns the same weight to each of the identified strategies.
-This represents the simplified version of the ACSESS method, potentially resulting in lower performance impact, but also with lower computation costs as no further optimisation is required.
-This weighting is also used for forward and backward selection.
-Second, \textbf{weighted} combination, assigns a different weight to each strategy, prioritising specific sample properties.
-The final trained weights of the \textit{Datamodels} linear model are used as the dataset and model specific weights for the different strategies.
-As the weighting scheme is dataset and model specific, it should lead to the highest performance impact, at the cost of requiring more extensive computation.
-Finally, the \textbf{weighted combination with random selection} introduces a random element to the \textit{weighted} combination, as random selection was identified as a strong baseline that can improve active learning performance~\cite{park2022active}.
-Each sample is assigned additional uniformly randomised score which is included in the combination.
-The weight of this score is determined by the \textit{Datamodels} by including random selection as additional strategy, due to its impact being dataset and model dependent.
+First, \textbf{uniform} combination, assigns the same weight to each of the identified strategies ($w_s={1/|\mathbf{S_{final}}|}$).
+This represents the simplified version of the ACSESS method that potentially leads to lower performance impact, but also lower computation costs and better transferability, as no further optimisation is required.
+This weighting scheme is also used for the previous step for the forward, backward and datamodels selection.
+Second, \textbf{weighted} combination, assigns a different weight to each strategy objective, prioritising specific sample properties beneficial for the specific few-shot approach.
+As the strategy weights for this weighted combination, we use the final trained weights of the \textit{Datamodels} linear model.
+As this weighting scheme is dataset and model-specific, it often leads to the highest performance impact, at the cost of requiring more extensive computation.
+For this reason, in this paper, we evaluate the strategy on a more aggregated level in terms of datasets -- see Appendix~\ref{app:acsess-details} for details.
+Finally, the \textbf{weighted combination with random selection} extends the \textit{weighted} combination by introducing a random element to it, as the random selection was identified as a strong baseline~\citep{park2022active, cegin-etal-2025-use}.
+For this weighting scheme, each sample is assigned an additional uniformly randomised score.
+To determine the weight of this score, the random selection is included as an additional strategy to the \textit{Datamodels} method.